 How to Enable It

-1. Open the store on the left sidebar of the editor
+- Open the Building Blocks on the left sidebar of the editor

 Let’s exemplify